redpanda-data/connect/website/docs/guides/bloblang/methods.md

 ### `hash`

 Hashes a string or byte array according to a chosen algorithm and returns the result as a byte array.
-When mapping the result to a JSON field the value should be cast to a string using the method [`string`][method.string], or encoded using the method [`encode`][methods.encode], otherwise it will be base64 encoded by default.
+When mapping the result to a JSON field the value should be cast to a string using the method [`string`][methods.string], or encoded using the method [`encode`][methods.encode], otherwise it will be base64 encoded by default.

 Available algorithms are: `hmac_sha1`, `hmac_sha256`, `hmac_sha512`, `sha1`, `sha256`, `sha512`, `xxhash64`.